Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Bibliometric Analysis

-To identify the main research areas within the selected papers, we conducted a keyword co-occurrence analysis using the full-counting method.
-A threshold of 35 co-occurrences was set, resulting in 60 keywords meeting this criterion.
-After excluding universal or less meaningful terms, the resulting network is illustrated in Figure \ref{fig:Fig.3}.
-We set the maximum of lines to 500 due to storage convenience.
-Original version was saved in the \textit{.txt} files which could be read by VOSviewer.
+To move beyond the structural topology of the citation network and identify the dominant research frontiers, we conducted a keyword co-occurrence analysis using the full-counting method in VOSviewer.
+A minimum threshold of 35 co-occurrences was established, resulting in 60 keywords meeting the criterion.
+After meticulously excluding universal or purely generic search terms, the resulting semantic network is illustrated in Figure \ref{fig:Fig.3}.
+The maximum number of visualized lines was capped at 500 to optimize visual clarity and highlight only the most significant structural ties.

-The visualization highlights 4 distinct clusters, representing key thematic focuses within the field of digital networks. \begin{itemize} \item The upper left one centers on social dynamics and behavior, with keywords such as dynamics, behavior, and homophily, emphasizing processes like friendship formation and segregation. \item The brown cluster focuses on organizational and structural aspects, featuring terms like organization, power, and centrality, reflecting studies on governance, innovation, and leadership in networks. \item The navy blue cluster explores digital media and communication, with keywords such as social media, online social networks, and misinformation, underscoring the role of digital platforms in information dissemination and networked communication. \item Lastly, the middle cluster in grey acts as a bridge between these clusters, featuring common topics which connect the diverse research themes and demonstrate their interdependence. \end{itemize}
+The network visualization highlights four distinct thematic clusters, capturing the intellectual evolution of digital network research from traditional sociological frameworks to modern algorithmic phenomena: \begin{itemize} \item \textbf{Cluster 1: Social Dynamics and Tie Formation (Upper Left):} This cluster centers on foundational human behavior, featuring keywords such as \textit{dynamics}, \textit{behavior}, and \textit{homophily}.
+It emphasizes classic sociological processes like friendship formation and network segregation, confirming that traditional mechanisms of human connection remain vital for understanding digital interactions. \item \textbf{Cluster 2: Organizational Structures and Power (Brown):} Focusing on formal and institutional environments, this cluster features terms like \textit{organization}, \textit{power}, and \textit{centrality}.
+It reflects a sustained research interest in how digital networks alter governance, leadership, and knowledge transfer within bounded corporate or community structures. \item \textbf{Cluster 3: The Algorithmic Shift (Navy Blue):} This cluster explores the modern complexities of digital media communication.
+Dominated by keywords such as \textit{social media}, \textit{online social networks}, and \textit{misinformation}, it underscores a critical thematic pivot.
+Researchers are increasingly focusing on how algorithmic platforms actively mediate information dissemination, shifting the discipline's focus toward the societal impacts of networked communication and algorithmic bias. \item \textbf{Cluster 4: Methodological Bridges (Grey):} Centrally located, this cluster acts as the intellectual glue between the other distinct themes.
+It features common, bridging topics that connect traditional sociological theories with modern digital datasets, demonstrating the highly interdisciplinary nature of the field. \end{itemize}